Jergar92/Game_Engine/README.md

 	* WASD keys for movement
 	* move the mouse to rotate
 * Mouse Left Click + Left Alt:
-	* move the camera arround a point
+	* move the camera arround a reference
-* Press F centred to selected Game Objects
+* Press F centred to selected Game Object
 * Mouse Left Click
 	*You can selected Game Objets